We Are Who We Are

 We Are Who We Are is a 2020 coming-of-age drama television miniseries co-created and directed by Luca Guadagnino for HBO and Sky Atlantic.
-A coming-of-age story set on a fictional U.S. military base in Chioggia, Italy in 2016, the series follows two American 14-year-old teenage kids, Fraser Wilson and Caitlin "Harper" Poythress.
+A coming-of-age story set on a fictional U.S. military base in Chioggia, Italy, in 2016, the series follows two American teenagers, Fraser Wilson and Caitlin "Harper" Poythress.
 The cast includes Chloë Sevigny, Jack Dylan Grazer, Alice Braga, Jordan Kristine Seamón, Spence Moore II, and Scott Mescudi.

 The series premiered on September 14, 2020, on HBO in the United States and on October 9, 2020, on Sky Atlantic in Italy.

 Premise

-We Are Who We Are focuses on two American 14-year-old teenagers who live on a fictional U.S. military base in Chioggia, Italy in 2016.
-The series explores friendship, first love, identity, and immerses the audience in all the messy exhilaration and anguish of being a teenager — a story which could happen anywhere in the world, but in this case, happens in this little slice of America in Italy.
+We Are Who We Are focuses on two American teenagers who live on a fictional U.S. military base in Chioggia, Italy, in 2016.
+The series explores friendship, first love and identity, and immerses the audience in all the messy exhilaration and anguish of being a teenager.